Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/Main/Preface.rst

 The SD card uses SDMMC communication protocol, providing faster speeds and better performance compared to SPI proocol.

-:red:`Please note that the included card reader cannot be used as a USB flash driver.
+:combo:`red font-bolder:Please note that the included card reader cannot be used as a USB flash driver.
 It is specifically designed for SD card access only.`

 .. table::
     :align: center
+    :class: table-line

     +-------------+-------------------------------+
     | SD card x1  | Card reader x1 (random color) |